mosopeogundipe/ProductReviewBlockchainApp/README.md

 The API verifies that the user and product exists by using checking the user database (step 1 above) for the hash of the public key, and checking the product database (step 2 above) for the Product ID.
 If both exist, it creates a transaction object (refer to step 4 above) and calls a POST /transaction/receive API for every miner in list of miners from the middle layer.
 To this API, it sends the JSON string of the transaction object in the API request body and the Signature as query strings in the url.

 #### 6. Receive Transaction --- (COMPLETED)
-This API resides at the miners' end and is called from step 5 above.
+This POST /transaction/receive API resides at the miners' end and is called from step 5 above.
 Here, each miner verifies the message was signed by the user who sent this request.
 It does so using the Public Key, the Message signature and the Message itself (the message is the transaction object).
 If the message verification is successful, it adds the transaction object to the miner's pool.

-### Remaining Functionalities
+### Functionalities implemented after midpoint

 #### 7. Ensuring users can submit only one review per product
+This check as part of the logic in the POST /transaction/receive API (called in step 6 above).
+It hashes the user's public key and checks through the MPT of every block in the blockchain to see if it this hashed public key exists as a key in the MPT.
+If the public key exists in a block's MPT, it checks the productID of the transaction and confirms if it's the same as the productID of the review being submitted.
+If there's an existing record, it returns an error message explaining that only one review can be submitted per user

 #### 8. Miners creating blocks based on submitted reviews in transaction pool -- (COMPLETED)
 Changed the StartTryingNonces() function in the p3/handlers class to generate a new block every 5 seconds (this time is configurable).
 Every 5 seconds, if there are transactions in the transaction pool, it takes each transaction, adds them to mpt where hash of the user's public key is the KEY and transaction JSON is the VALUE.
 It then proceeds to generate nonce and create block using already existing functionalities from previous projects.